Installing myBase Desktop

-Note that this utility doesn't require indexes, it traverses the outline tree and looks at the custom icon of each info items.
+Note that this utility doesn't require index data, it traverses the outline tree and looks at the custom icon of each info items.

 This utility scans the item links table iteratively for all info items that are linked with the current info item directly or indirectly.

-For example, item A is only linked with item B, while item B is linked with item C and D,
+For example, item A is linked with item B only, while item B is linked with item C and D,

 when you select the [Search - List all related items ...] menu item on item A, all of them (A, B, C and D) are listed out.

-Note that this utility doesn't require indexes, it looks into the item links table.
+Note that this utility doesn't require index data, it looks into the item links table.